techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 > the forefront.
 If we had not practiced effective communication, we would not
 > have successfully conveyed some implied thoughts from our American point of
 > view.
 This foundation helped us understand the importance of creating a strong
-> team bond and interpersonal practices.<br></br><br></br> I also enjoyed
+> team bond and interpersonal practices.

-> experiencing the program's professional side, where we communicated with the
+> I also enjoyed experiencing the program's professional side, where we
-> Hitachi Energy team members.
-It was interesting to see where the Polish work
+> communicated with the Hitachi Energy team members.
+It was interesting to see
-> culture differed from the American culture and where there was an overlap.
-I
+> where the Polish work culture differed from the American culture and where
-> think our teams were able to use essential pieces from both sides to create an
+> there was an overlap.
+I think our teams were able to use essential pieces from
-> effective workflow.
+> both sides to create an effective workflow.

 We also received insights from the Polish perspective, provided by [Monika Dąbrowska](https://www.linkedin.com/in/monika-dabrowska1/), a